Berkays/libra-util/README.md

 # Libra Util

-Libra Utils is an interface to the Libra blockhain CLI commands to simplify certain parsing actions.
+Libra Utils is an interface to the Libra CLI commands to simplify certain parsing actions.
 This tool currently supports generating new accounts only and it is intended for testing purposes.

 ## Build